Ragupathym/openshift-crc-on-gcp/oc-sample-app/README.md

 # OpenShift CRC Status Checker - Consolidated Deployment Guide

+## Note: This is a demo app just to show the functionality.Please use for learning purpose.

 This guide provides a streamlined, step-by-step process to deploy the OpenShift CRC Status Checker application.
 It combines all necessary commands and configurations for quick and easy deployment, assuming you are starting from a clean state and have your CRC instance running.

 ## 1. Prerequisites and Setup